AlphaGit/alphas-manifesto-blog/_posts/2015-10-25-automatically-logging-your-timesheets-in-jira.md

 ![]({{ site.baseurl }}/assets/GCalToJira.png)

-A while ago I explained <a href="https://blog.alphasmanifesto.com/2015/05/19/my-time-tracker-google-calendar/">how I use Google Calendar as my time-tracking system</a>.
+A while ago I explained [how I use Google Calendar as my time-tracking system](https://blog.alphasmanifesto.com/2015/05/19/my-time-tracker-google-calendar/).
 I did mention, but did not explain, how I made this into an automatic system of timesheets for JIRA, the system some companies I work for use for time tracking.
 It just involves Google Docs and a little bit of JavaScript.

 <!--more-->